OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-04.md

 ## 2 Corinthians 4:8

-We are afflicted in every way, but not crushed; perplexed, but not driven to despair;
+We face troubles on every side, but are not crushed; we are sometimes confused, but do not despair;

 ## 2 Corinthians 4:9